qutip/qutip-tutorials/tutorials-v5/heom/heom-1d-spin-bath-model-ohmic-fitting.md

 plt.show()
 ```

-One important optional parameter is WMax, when passing arrays to the constructor
+One important optional parameter is wMax, when passing arrays to the constructor
 it defaults to the maximum value of the array, however when passing a function
 we don't need to specify the values on which it is evaluated, and in this case
-WMax needs to be specified, Wmax is the cutoff frequency for which the
+WMax needs to be specified, wMax is the cutoff frequency for which the
 spectral density, or power spectrum has  effectively decayed to zero, after this value the function can be
 considered to be essentialy zero